Southwest Companion Pass Trick

 $199 annual fee

-You can apply for the personal and business cards in any order, but we prefer to start with the business card because of the higher minimum spend required.
+If you decide to go the personal and business card route, you can apply for the personal and business cards in any order, but we prefer to start with the business card because of the higher minimum spend required.
 The business card will give you the biggest point boost towards qualifying for the companion pass.
-Business cards also don’t count toward Chase’s 5/24 rule, but you do need to be under 5/24 in order to qualify… another good reason to apply for this card first.
+Business cards also don’t count toward Chase’s 5/24 rule, but you do need to be under 5/24 in order to qualify… which is another good reason to apply for this card first.

 The Southwest Rapid Rewards Premier Business card has a $99 annual fee and comes with a 60,000 point bonus after spending $3000 on the card in 3 months.